Forex trading with leverage and margin explained: how to manage risks - TopForex.Trade

 A Stop-loss order is intended to limit your losses in an unfavorable market by exiting a trade that moves against you at a price specified by the trader.
 You are effectively stating how much money you are willing to risk on the trade.

-Trailing Stop-loss features in the same way as a standard Stop-loss does.
+Trailing Stop-loss features in the same way as a standard stop-loss does.
 When the market swings in your favor, the trailing stop-loss goes with it, attempting to capture any price movement in your favor.
-Regardless of market volatility or gapping, a guaranteed Stop-loss order (GSLO) (if provided by the broker) will be executed at the exact price the trader chooses.
+Regardless of market volatility or gapping, a guaranteed stop-loss order (GSLO) (if provided by the broker) will be executed at the exact price the trader chooses.

 Take-profit order